Signs of Alprazolam Addiction and How to Get Help

 - According to another study involving 126 patients with panic disorder who took Xanax, 35 percent reported new psychological symptoms and 27 percent had rebound anxiety – anxiety that was worse than before they started treatment.

-- Alprazolam abuse can be fatal – far more dangerous than other benzos.
-The National Institute on Drug Abuse(NIDA) states that individuals who take painkillers with benzos are 10 times more likely to die.
+- Alprazolam abuse can be fatal – relatively more dangerous than other benzos.
+The National Institute on Drug Abuse(NIDA) states that individuals who take opioids with benzos are 10 times more likely to die.

 - People who use these drugs can have dangerous symptoms of withdrawal for years after stopping use.
 Discontinuing benzos abruptly can result in seizures and even death.